void

 loretanske.jpg

-Loretánské náměstí was the final stop on the odyssey of gardener Kalenda.
-He broke down on the pavement due to homesickness, coughed and spat on his world tour.
+Loretánské náměstí was the final stop on gardener Kalenda's odyssey.
+He broke down on the pavement from homesickness, coughed, and spat during his world tour.

 Background

-Loretánské náměstí is a square at Hradčany, right by the Loreta Church and the Černín palace.
-The latter is used by the Ministry of Foregn Affairs.
+Loretánské náměstí is a square in Hradčany, right by the Loreta Church and the Černín Palace.
+The latter is used by the Ministry of Foreign Affairs.
 Loretánské náměstí is very close to the garrison prison where Švejk was detained when Feldkurat Katz "discovered" him.

 Quote(s) from the novel